blukatdevelopment/FPS_Framework/Planning/README.md

 **Health/Ammo pickup**
 - DONE ammoCount should be an integer ranging from 0 to 999.
 If not full(999)
 - the player should pick up any ammo it collides with.

-When an ammo pack is picked up, the ammoCount rises to at most full(999) and the ammo scene is freed.
+- DONE HealthPack should give health and free itself when player collides.

-The same applies to health packs, but with health instead of ammoCount.
+When an ammo pack is picked up, the ammoCount rises to at most full(999).

 ## AI programming
 AI should be as simple as possible and perform a few behaviors.